 The disciples said, See, Lord, here are two swords.

-And Jesus replied, That's enough.
+And Jesus replied, that's enough.

-The two parts there that the biblical scholars note in particular about this passage, the two things are the part where Jesus is talking about fulfilling his role and the fact that he says at the end that two swords are enough.
+The two things are the part where Jesus is talking about fulfilling his role and the fact that he says at the end, the two swords are enough.

-Two swords would not be enough to actually fight against the people wanting to crucify Jesus, so that interpretation doesn't make sense.
+Two swords would not be enough to actually fight against the people wanting to crucify Jesus.

 However, if you understand the line, that's enough, in the context of the fulfillment of Jesus' role, it starts to make a little more sense.